Just Maath Maathalli: Plot

-Later, at a railway station, while waiting for his train Siddharth sees Tanu running into the station trying to catch a departing train.
-She anyway misses the train and sits on a bench tired.
+Later, at a railway station (Krishnarajanagara railway station), while waiting for his train Siddharth sees Tanu running into the station trying to catch a departing train.
+She misses the train anyway and sits on a bench tired.
 She asks the station master directions to the toilet.
 She decides to use the sky-walk to reach the other side of the platform, where the toilet is.
 As she goes up the sky-walk, Siddharth who is sitting on a bench beside hers, notices a beggar who was sitting nearby, missing.
 He walks up the sky-walk and witnesses the beggar trying to steal gold bangles from Tanu.
 He shouts at the beggar and Tanu finds this distraction enough to kick the beggar in his groin and runs towards Siddharth.
 They both go down and sit on a bench exhausted.
 They introduce themselves and Siddharth suggests he keep the bangle for safekeeping.
 She agrees and he tucks the bangle into his backpack.

 Suddenly, Tanu sees the beggar walking back towards them with four more people.
-The couple make a dash for it and hide in a dark cattle shed with few oxen.
-One of baddies enters the shed and gets kicked by an ox.
-The others think that Siddharth hit their partner and run away scared.
+The couple makes a dash for it and hides in a dark cattle shed with a few oxen.
+One of the baddies enters the shed and gets kicked by an ox.
+The others think that Siddharth hit their partner and ran away scared.

-Next morning Tanu departs for her destination by the morning train.
+The Next morning Tanu departs for her destination by the morning train.
 After she leaves, Siddharth realizes that her bangle is with him.
-He gets her address from a telephone booth from where she had earlier called home.
-He sets out to her hometown to return the bangle.
+He gets her address from a telephone booth from which she had earlier called home.
+He sets out for her hometown to return the bangle.
 He meets her and gives the bangle to her.
 She insists that he stay with her family for a few days.
 He agrees and she introduces him to her family members.

-Tanu falls in love with Siddaharth and he too starts liking her.
+Tanu falls in love with Siddharth and he too starts liking her.
 On the day he is leaving, Tanu proposes her love to him.
 But, to her disbelief, he rejects her proposal.
 He then leaves to Bangalore.